Why should I support the Rochester Makerspace?

 What are your hours?

-Members can access the makerspace from 8 AM to 10 PM daily with a keycard.
-We’re usually staffed on Monday, Tuesday and Thursday nights from 6 PM until about 10 PM, and on Saturdays from 9 AM to about 3 PM.
+Our members get a RFID key fob that allows them to use the makerspace anytime they want from 8 AM to 10 PM daily.
+In addition, we usually have some volunteers staffing the makerspace on Thursday nights from 6 PM until about 10 PM, and on Saturdays from 11 AM to about 3 PM.
 We’re hoping to expand those hours soon.

 How much do memberships cost?

-We currently charge $40 per month for an individual, family or student membership because we’re new and someone is generously subsidizing our rent.
+We are currently charging $40 per month for an individual, family or student membership because we’re new and someone is generously subsidizing our rent.
 Our membership fees will eventually increase to $60, $75 and $50 but you can lock in our “introductory” rate by paying in advance.

 Can I use the makerspace for free?

 Yes, on our Thursday “Open” nights from 6 PM until about 10 PM.
 We invite you to bring your projects to work on or help us with ours.
 We also encourage you to bring things you’ve made to show others, or to just come to see the makerspace or meet other “makers.”
-Sorry, but for safety reasons you won’t be allowed to use dangerous or fragile tools unless you have a considerable amount of experience and can prove it.
+Sorry, but for safety reasons you can’t use our woodworking shop and some of other other tools for insurance reasons.

 Do you rent space for private work areas or studios?

-Not yet, but we hope to physically expand later this year so we can do that.
-So please let us know if you’d be interested in renting space at a very reasonable cost.
-In the meantime, we expect to soon rent a limited number of “parking areas” for 3×6 foot workbenches on wheels.
+Not yet, but we hope to physically expand soon so we can do that.
+Please let us know if you’d be interested in renting space at a very reasonable cost.

 Can I store my stuff at the Makerspace?